-Accounting principles generally accepted in the United States of America require that management's discussion and analysis on pages 4-10, budgetary comparison information on pages 45-46, Schedule of MPB's Share of the Net Pension Liability, Schedule of MPB's Contributions for net pension liability, notes to required supplementary information on pages 47-50, Schedule of MPB's share of net OPEB liability, Schedule of MPB's Contributions for OPEB, and notes to required supplementary information on pages 51-54 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5-11, budgetary comparison information on pages 45-46, schedule of MPB's share of the net pension liability, schedule of MPB's contributions for net pension liability, and notes to required supplementary information on pages 47-51, schedule of MPB's share of net OPEB liability, schedule of MPB's contributions for OPEB, and notes to required supplementary information on pages 52-56 be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Supplementary Information

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Mississippi Authority for Educational Television's basic financial statements.
-The combining schedule of revenues and expenses is required by The Corporation for Public Broadcasting, a grantor agency.
-It is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The combining schedule of revenues and expenses as of June 30, 2021 on page 55 is the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Mississippi Authority for Educational Television's basic financial statements.
+The accompanying schedule of revenues and expenses as of June 30, 2022 on page 57 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the combining schedule of revenues and expenses is fairly stated, in all material respects, in relation to the basic financial statements as a whole.